cllei12/online-attitudes-MedTreatments/index.md

   - Counsel patients about novel treatment options

-## Problems

 ## Data

-**Source of Data**
+**Source of Data:**
+- The data was collected by searching for relevant queries such as `male birth control` on Google, with the filter `site:reddit.com`.
+- Around **74** posts over **10** years were identified, and the data was exported using [PRAW](https://praw.readthedocs.io/en/stable/_).

-Manually serched in reddit for topics regarding male birth control, and downloaded the post/thread submissions with the comments in it.
-Also, downloaded the user history of those who commented in it.
+- The data consists of the submissions with the comments in it.
+Also, the user history of the commenters was downloaded.

 **Data files**

-- submissions : 74 posts/threads (in .pkl files)
+- submissions : 74 posts (in .pkl files)
 - users: 21627 user history of those who commented on the submissions (in .pkl files)

-**Data exploration** (*should be in Results section???)*

-Histogram of users commenting in more than one reddit submission.

-Vader Sentiment analysis of comments for each submission.

-Box plot and trend line for overall sentiment over time.
+## Problem

+We set out to answer the following questions:
+- What years were users most engaged in the topic of male contraception?
+- What general topics can we identify in the discussions on Reddit?
+- What are the sentiments of the users when they write about male contraception?
+- Are there users who engaged with the topic of male birth control over multiple years?
+- Has their sentiment shifted or remained the same over the years?
+- Do users mention specific locations?
+- What is the context around which users mention a location?

 ## Methods

-**Tasks in Week1 slides**
+We attempted to answer these questions through the following methods:

-- Histogram of users commenting on multiple posts (Jae, submissions)
+- Creating a histogram of users commenting on multiple posts (Jae)
-  - Log scale
+- Sentiment analysis through the years (Jae)
-- Topic model of comments (Lei, gensim)
+- Topic model of comments (Lei)
   - 5, 10, 20 topics
+- Timeline (Sanjana)
-- Timeline (Sanjana, by year)
+  - Users posts by year
-  - Users posts by yearComments in submissions by year
+  - Comments in submissions by year
-  - How long people are engaging
-- Locations in comments (Sanjana)
+- Locations in comments using Named Entity Recognition (Sanjana)
-  - spaCy NER
   - How many users mention a location
   - Histogram of locations by user
-    Starting from 0
-- Gender from comments (Michael)
+- Predicting gender from comments (Michael)

 ## Results